13 min read read

 Oxygen XML Editor

-oXygen XML Editor is the professional choice for serious XML work.
-XSLT debugger, XQuery execution, full schema validation.
+oXygen is the professional choice for serious XML work.
+XSLT debugger with breakpoints, XQuery execution, visual schema designer, and the most accurate XSD validation available.

 Install on Mac: